yyu233/StudyNote/Database/SqlitevsMySQL.md

 * SQLite is suitable for smaller databases.
 As the database grows the memory requirement also gets larger while using SQLite.
 Performance optimization is harder when using SQLite.
 This has a few write constraints.
   On the contrary, MySQL is easily scalable and can handle a bigger database with less effort.

+* SQLite does not have an inbuilt authentication mechanism.
+The database files can be accessed by anyone.
+However, MySQL comes with a lot of inbuilt security features.
+This includes authentication with a username, password, and SSH.

+* SQLite does not require too many configurations and is easy to set up.
+MySQL requires more configurations as compared to SQLite.
+MySQL also has more setup guides available.